m-noor/Program-and-Script/README.md

 ### Exercises 1 and 2: Fibonacci sequence - [Fibonacci_sequence.py](Fibonacci_sequence.py)

+This script returns the nth Fibonacci number as a function of input string Unicode values.

 ### Exercise 3: Collatz conjecture exercise - [Collatz_conjecture.py](Collatz_conjecture.py)

+From Wikipedia: The Collatz conjecture is a conjecture that concerns a sequence defined as follows: start with any positive integer n.
+Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
+Otherwise, the next term is 3 times the previous term plus 1.
+The conjecture is that no matter what value of n, the sequence will always reach 1.

+This script takes in an input, performs the calculation as above and return the final value.
+Input validation has also been built in to avoid user from entering non-integers etc.

 ### Exercise 4: Project Euler - Problem 5